JanHerca/urantiapedia/output/wikijs/en/article/Gary_Deinstadt/Religion_of_One_Luz_y_Vida.md

 > _The centralization of the Jewish temple worship at Jerusalem constituted alike the secret of the survival of their monotheism and the promise of the nurture and sending forth to the world of a new and enlarged concept of that one God of all nations and Father of all mortals.
 The temple service at Jerusalem represented the survival of a religious cultural concept in the face of the downfall of a succession of gentile national overlords and racial persecutors._
 >
-> _The Jewish people of this time, although under Roman suzerainty, enjoyed a considerable degree of self-government and, remembering the then only recent heroic exploits of deliverance executed by Judas Maccabee and his immediate successors, were vibrant with the expectation of the immediate appearance of a still greater deliverer, the long-expected Messiah._ ([UB 121:2.6-7](/en/The_Urantia_Book/121#p2_6))
+> _The Jewish people of this time, although under Roman suzerainty, enjoyed a considerable degree of self-government and, remembering the then only recent heroic exploits of deliverance executed by Judas Maccabee and his immediate successors, were vibrant with the expectation of the immediate appearance of a still greater deliverer, the long-expected Messiah._ (<a id="a96_364"></a>[UB 121:2.6-7](/en/The_Urantia_Book/121#p2_6))

 By revealing himself, obviously, God needs us as much as we need him.